-Ac tion Priority Medium Term and Ongoing • Implement the upgrading of Brindabella Road that would reduce travel times to and from Canberra to an estimated 50 minutes (as compared to approximately 2.5 hours) to support the safe and efficient movement of residents, workers and visitors to the Snowy Valleys. • Undertake an industrial land demand and supply study to confirm existing capacity to accommodate growth and identify potential gaps in supply.
+Action Priority A17 Implement the upgrading of Brindabella Road that would reduce travel times to and from Canberra by an estimated 50 minutes (as compared to approximately 2.5 hours) to support the safe and efficient movement of residents, workers and visitors to the Snowy Valleys.
+Medium Term and Ongoing A18 Undertake an industrial land demand and supply study to confirm existing capacity to accommodate growth and identify potential gaps in supply.
 As part of the study, collaborate with the Department of State Development to determine the need for a large-scale industrial estate in the Tumut area incorporating a transport and logistics hub.
-Short Term • Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity in the Snowy Valleys Medium Term • Monitor the location of employment activities in existing Business and Village zones in the Snowy Valleys Local Environmental Plan and use this as an input into subsequent reviews of the Local Environmental Plan to ensure there is sufficient zoned and serviced land to cater for employment demand.
+Short Term A19 Development of an options paper/business case to investigate delivery models for future ready, regional wireless connectivity in the Snowy Valleys Medium Term A20 Monitor the location of employment activities in existing Business and Village zones in the Snowy Valleys Local Environmental Plan and use this as an input into subsequent reviews of the Local Environmental Plan to ensure there is sufficient zoned and serviced land to cater for employment demand.
 Short Term and Ongoing